rvanderp3/vmware-upi-helper/README.md

 startBootstrap

 # Creates and starts the master node(s) based on the number of replicas in `install-config.yaml`
 startMasters

+# Optional, if enabled enables a single master install
+# enableSingleMaster

+# Waits for bootstrap completion and tears down the bootstrap node after completion
+waitForBootstrapCompletion

-# Creates and starts the worker node(s) based on the number of replicas in `install-config.yaml`
+# Creates the worker nodes
 startWorkers

-# If needed, patch installation only require a single master
-enableSingleMaster
+# Starts CSR approval process
+approveCSRs &

+# Setups up the image registry to be backed by a VMware volume
+setupRegistry

-# waits for the installation complete.
-Will automatically tear down the bootstrap node and enable an emptyDir image registry
+# Waits for installation to complete and tears down the CSR approval mechanism
 waitForInstallCompletion

-# approves any pending CSRs.
-You will need this if you are adding worker nodes
-approveCSRs
 ~~~